sneg55/jekyll_site/collections/_posts/2019-06-27-4-powerful-financial-products-possible-with-set-and-bzx.markdown

 cover: /images/blog/0_hlr9NXtk-Wvb9jnA.png
 canonical: https://medium.com/bzxnetwork/4-powerful-financial-products-possible-with-set-and-bzx-824bc74d5b70
 author: Kistner
+metadescription: "One of the defining characteristics of DeFi is the interoperability, composability, and open collaboration that it enables."
+intro: "One of the defining characteristics of DeFi is the interoperability, composability, and open collaboration that it enables."

 ---
 One of the defining characteristics of DeFi is the interoperability, composability, and open collaboration that it enables.
 Some of the most exciting combinations lie in the intersection of [Set](http://tokensets.com/), a protocol for tokenized asset management strategies, and bZx, a margin and lending protocol with tokenized positions.
 When combined, powerful financial products are possible.
 Here are some of our favorites: